wenlinyao/EMNLP20-SubeventAcquisition/README.md

 model/: Scripts to extract subevent pairs or collect sentences containing subevent pairs.

 model_Trans/: TransE model to train event knowledge embeddings for evaluation.
-It will generate test_emb_20.txt
+It will generate test_emb_20.txt (I trained 20 iterations). test_emb_20.txt storages vector representation of all event phrases that will be used in evaluation datasets (RED, Timebank, etc.).
+Each line is the vector representation of one event phrase.

 context_BERT_model/: Evaluation models.
 Baseline BERT model together with two methods to incorporate subevent knowledge into BERT model.